Tarak-Mekala/crop-storage-app/README.md

 # crop-storage-app
- This app helps farmers find ideal storage conditions for their crops.
+ This app helps farmers to
+> find ideal storage conditions for their crops.
+> select their district
+> thereby locate nearby storage units